 The shepherding of sheep in Sussex is not as widespread as the old days, but the symbol of shepherds crook is a reminder of our attachment to the countryside.
 Also, it represents the pastoral staff of a Bishop or Abbot.
 Sussex folklore is rich in sheep rearing tales and making hurdles for sheep pens was a thriving industry.
 The jargon used in folk dancing stems from the weaving pattern of hurdle making in the expression of 'sheep's hey', all of which makes for the many folk legends of Sussex.

-The Lancastrian Rose on the waistcoat in red and white are united in the Tudor Rose as a Royal Badge of England.
+The Lancastrian Rose on the waistcoat in red and the York white are united in the Tudor Rose as a Royal Badge of England.
 Its national significance is so displayed as a mark of the Coronation of 1953.
 Princess Margaret being the President of The English Folk Dance and Song Society.

 The White Horse of the House of Hanover is of course of significance in its presentation in the Royal Arms.
 It has local interest in its title of many pubs in and around Sussex.
 The White Horse was assigned to the royal shield of the House of Hanover.
 But not now used by the House of Windsor.